helix-foundation/currency/contracts/governance/README.md

 #### InflationRootHashProposal
   - Inherits: `PolicedUtils`

 To distribute Inflation rewards we need to establish which users can claim them.
 Inflation contract is responsible for generating a set of random claim numbers according to some parameters.
-InflationRootHashProposal helps to establish which users' balances match to each of those numbers - those users can claim the reward.
+InflationRootHashProposal helps to establish which users' ECO voting power match to each of those numbers - those users can claim the reward.
+The difference between ECO voting power and balance is that the voting power accounts for delegation.

 We assume that all users would always want to participate.
 Then, when claiming a reward, the user simply posts a proof stating that “if all users had participated, then I would have had claim numbers from X to Y”; and if that range overlaps a winning claim number, they get paid.

 Assume that there exists a Merkle tree based on a list of nodes, where each node contains the following:
 Account number
-Account balance
+Account ECO voting power
-The cumulative sum of all account balances before this node.
+The cumulative sum of all account ECO voting power before this node.
 The cumulative sum of the node represents the start of the user's claim range.

 The list is sorted by ascending account number, and the Merkle root hash exists.